ImageMagick/Usage-Markdown/filter/index.md

 [![\[IM Output\]](montage_smaller.png)](montage_smaller.png)

-As you can see the [Interpolated Filters](#interpolated) produce lots of [aliasing artefacts](#aliasing), while the [Gaussian Blurring Filters](#gaussian) tend to blur out more lines than the others.
+As you can see, the [Interpolated Filters](#interpolated) produce lots of [aliasing artefacts](#aliasing), while the [Gaussian Blurring Filters](#gaussian) tend to blur out more lines than the others.
 But all the other filters tend to produce a reasonable job.

 #### The Best Filter? {#best_filter}

 That is something you will need to work out yourself.
-Often however it depends on what type of image and resizing you are doing.
+Often, however, it depends on what type of image and resizing you are doing.

-For enlarging images '`Mitchell`' is probably about the best filter you can use, while basically any of the [Windowed Filters](#windowed) (default is '`Lanczos`') are good for shrinking images, especially when some type of low level pattern is involved.
+For enlarging images '`Mitchell`' is probably about the best filter you can use, while basically any of the [Windowed Filters](#windowed) (default is '`Lanczos`') are good for shrinking images, especially when some type of low-level pattern is involved.
 However if you have no patterns, but lots of straight edges (such as GIF transparency), you may be better off using sharpened [Gaussian Filter](#gaussian) or again a '`Mitchell`', so as to avoid strong ringing effects.

 The '`Lagrange`' filter is also quite good, especially with a larger [Filter Support Setting](#support), for shrinking images.

-For those interested I recommend you look at the IM User Discussion topic [a way to compare image quality after a resize?](../forum_link.cgi?f=1&t=19425) which basically shows that their is no way of quantitatively determining "The Best Filter", only a qualitative or subjective "Best Filter".
+For those interested, I recommend you look at the IM User Discussion topic [a way to compare image quality after a resize?](../forum_link.cgi?f=1&t=19425) which basically shows that their is no way of quantitatively determining "The Best Filter", only a qualitative or subjective "Best Filter".

 The choice is yours, and choice is a key feature of ImageMagick.

 #### IM's Default Filter... {#default_filter}

 It is for these reasons that '`Mitchell`' is the default filter for enlargement, as well as for shrinking images involving transparency, or images containing a Palette (or colormap).
-However the '`Lanczos`' will be used in all other cases, that is shrinking normal images (typically photographs).
+However the '`Lanczos`' will be used in all other cases, that is shrinking normal images - typically photographs.

 For [Distort](../distorts/#distort), the filter setting defaults to the '`Robidoux`' filter which was specifically designed to minimize image blurring when no actual distortion takes place.